it As. SOc We outline how to review a system and organization controls (SOC) report, an essential part of vendor and risk management functions.

 Controls & Reports Relied Upon

 Create an internal checklist for reviewing the SOC reports.
 This best practice helps you ensure that you’ve covered all the essential areas.
-We hear stories every week regarding weaknesses at vendors and resulting control breakdowns and in some cases data breaches.
+We hear stories every week regarding weaknesses at vendors resulting control breakdowns and, in some cases, data breaches.
+Knowing what to review when you receive your SOC reports is a simple precaution that can save you from significant damages.